 Rumors of a pair of Apple over-ear headphones have been circling for a while now, with numerous outlets reporting that the San Cupertino company is planning to release a pair of studio-quality cans this year.

-Apple’s WWDC 2019 keynote came and went with no mention of the Apple-branded cans – so when will we see the brand’s first ever over-ear headphones?
+While Apple’s WWDC 2019 keynote came and went with no mention of the Apple-branded cans, and we didn't hear anything at Apple's new iPhone 11 launch – so, when will we see Apple's first over-ear headphones?

 What we’ve heard so far

 Rumors surrounding a pair of Apple over-ear headphones are just that – rumors.
 There’s been no confirmation from Apple that it’s planning to release cans to compete with the likes of Bose, Sennheiser, and Sony headphones.

 The earliest reports of Apple over-ear headphones came in February 2018 from KGI Securities analyst Ming-Chi Kuo, who claimed that Apple was working on updated AirPods and “own-brand, high-end over-ear headphones with an all-new design”.

 He was also right about the kind of upgrades Apple’s true wireless earbuds would receive, predicting that they wouldn’t look very different from the original AirPods, but would have an upgraded chip and a wireless charging case.

 With Kuo’s predictions being correct so far, we wouldn’t be surprised if he was right about the over-ear model too.

 In June 2018, Bloomberg reported that Apple was planning “studio-quality over-ears headphones” that will “use Apple branding and be a higher end alternative to the company’s Beats line”.

 Apple acquired Beats in 2014 for $3 billion, and already sells Beats-branded over-ear headphones on its website.